 For me, this was a clear win.
 But more importantly, it was a big boon for my team as they learned to rely more on themselves than me.
 While trying to be helpful, supportive and “remove blockers” I had become a bottleneck myself.

-Many companies I’ve worked for share the company value, or leadership behavior, of “bias for action.”
+Many companies I’ve worked for share a “leadership behavior” of “bias for action.”

-Action bias is the tendency, given the choice of acting versus not acting, to pick the former: to act.
+Action bias is the tendency to given the choice of acting versus not acting, to pick the former: to act.

-In complex systems, the result of such actions is often extremely hard to predict.
-We may have great intentions in acting, but that doesn’t mean they will have the desired results.
+In complex systems, the results of actions are often extremely hard to predict.
+We may have great intentions in acting, but that doesn’t mean they will have the desired result.

-One of the things you will find when learning about macroeconomics is that there’s a massive discrepancy between the intention of economic measures and their actual effects.
-In fact, in a shockingly high number of situations it seems that not intervening in the economy is a way better strategy than introducing some new law, or introducing some new incentive attempting to resolve some problem.
-Complex systems like the economy tend to self-heal, and taking (interventionist) action often tends to make things worse rather than better.
+One of the things you will quickly learn when reading a bit about the history of macroeconomics is that there’s a massive discrepancy between the intention of economic measures and their actual effects.
+In fact, in a shockingly high number of situations it seems that, in retrospect, not intervening would have been a better strategy than introducing some new law, or introducing some new incentive.
+Complex systems like the economy tend to self-regulate to a large extent, and taking (interventionist) action often tends to make things worse rather than better.
 Usually in surprising ways.

 In many ways, organizations are like living beings.
-Living beings tend to evolve by themselves, without intervention.
+Living beings tend to evolve by themselves, no intervention required.
 We talk about “self organizing teams” all the time.
 You know what is a great way to support teams on their journey to become self-organizing?

 Not doing sh*t.